-To be completed by the undergraduate Nursing Student prior to practice placement, incorporating theory and clinical skills learning to date.
-Learning plan agreed with Preceptor/Associate Preceptor for practice placement (in accordance with the practice placement learning outcomes.)
-The life and previous experience of practice that I bring with me to this placement are...
+To be completed by the undergraduate nursing student prior to practice placement, incorporating theory and clinical skills learning to date.
+Learning plan agreed with Preceptor/Associate Preceptor for practice placement (in accordance with the practice placement learning outcomes).
+See Appendix 1 in Guidelines for the National Competence Assessment Document.

+The previous applicable experiences that I bring with me to this practice placement are ...

-The learning outcomes and opportunities that I hope to achieve during this practice placement are...
+The learning outcomes and opportunities that I hope to achieve during this practice placement are ...

-The relevant theoretical and practical learning that I bring to this practice placement are...
+The relevant theoretical and practical learning that I bring to this practice placement are ...